Why Does Time Go By So Fast When You Sleep?

 REM sleep has the opposite effect as slow-wave sleep as your brain switches back on and experiences a lot of activity.
 Time can seem like it has slowed down during this stage as your brain enters its most active phase.

-The levels of activity that you experience during REM sleep are similar to those that you have when you’re awake, which is why you’re able to have vivid dreams.
+The levels of brain activity that you experience during REM sleep are similar to those that you have when you’re awake, which is why you’re able to have vivid dreams.

 If you wake up in the middle of one of these stages, you will probably be able to remember your dreams in detail.